-Seven ways to check personal data before, during and after your research.
+Check how to handle personal data before, during and after your research.

 Handling personal data

-The Algemene Verordening Gegevensbescherming, or the implementation of the General Data Protection Regulation has come into force on May 25 2018.
-The Algemene Verordening Gegevensbescherming (AVG) requires you as a researcher to provide clarity and transparency to data subjects about how you handle their personal data.
+The Algemene Verordening Gegevensbescherming (AVG), or the General Data Protection Regulation (GDPR), came into force on May 25 2018.
+The GDPR requires you as a researcher to provide clarity and transparency to data subjects about how you handle their personal data.
 It demands that certain safeguards and security measures be put in place to protect the privacy of data subjects.

 Direct or indirect identification